-We have a committed team of friendly and supportive staff in Geography who work very hard to support students in achieving their very best.
+We have a committed team of friendly and supportive staff in Geography who work hard to support students in achieving their very best.
 We set high standards and expectations and we expect the same from our students.
-Our examination results have steadily improved over the past few years and it is a continually popular option subject at KS4.
+Our examination results have steadily improved over the past few years and it is a continually popular option subject at KS4 and growing at KS5.

 The Astley Cooper School is pleased to offer Geography as a core component at KS3 and an option choice from GCSE to A level.